oclif/oclif.github.io/docs/flags.md

       {type: 'some', flags: ['flag-three', 'flag-four']}
       // Make this flag exclusive of all these flags {type: 'none', flags: ['flag-five', 'flag-six']}
+      // Make this only compatible with these flags {type: 'only', flags: ['flag-one', 'flag-two']}

       // Make this flag dependent on all of these flags {type: 'all', flags: [